 o Before/after snack

 o Prior to leaving for home

 - Parents/Guardians will be asked to complete a digital pre-screening questionnaire which should be returned the day before camp begins.
-If the camper does not pass the pre-screening process, attendance to camp will not be not allowed.
+If the camper does not pass the pre-screening process, attendance to camp will not be allowed.

 - The questionnaire includes basic questions inquiring about symptoms and possible exposure to COVID-19 which includes out of state travel.

 - As of May 17, 2021, the New Jersey travel advisory is no longer in effect, however there continue to be recommendations including delaying travel if you are not vaccinated.
 The CDC recommends:

 - Unvaccinated individuals who do travel should get tested 1-3 days before their trip, 3-5 days after travel, and stay home and self-quarantine for 7 days after domestic travel.

 DROP-OFF AND PICK-UP